MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 - Each predictive value should be broken down into individual features or vectors by importance or impact and deliver thorough prediction explanations that can be exported into a business report for audit and compliance reviews, customer transparency, and business readiness.

-- Due to increasing global security and privacy risks, best practices for resolving data violations during inference require complying with regulations in individual industry verticals; for example, alerts about PHI/PII non-compliance, violation of national security laws, and more.
+- Due to increasing global security and privacy risks, best practices for resolving data violations during inference require complying with regulations in individual industry verticals; for example, alerts about non-compliance with protected health information and personally identifiable information, violation of national security laws, and more.

 ## Next steps